 For failure of the plaintiff to prosecute or to comply with this Title, any Court rule, or any order of the Court, a defendant may move for dismissal of an action or of any claim against him.
 After the plaintiff, in an action tried by the Court without a jury, has completed the presentation of his evidence, the defendant, without waiving his right to offer evidence in the event the motion is not granted, may move for dismissal on the ground that upon the facts and the law the plaintiff has shown no right to relief.
 The Court as trier of the facts may then determine them and render judgment against the plaintiff or may decline to render any judgment until the close of all the evidence.
 If the Court renders judgment on the merits against the plaintiff, the Court shall make findings as provided in Section 1001.
-Unless the Court in its order for dismissal otherwise specifies, a dismissal for lack of jurisdiction, or for failure to join a party under Section 403, operates as an adjudication upon the merits.
+Unless the Court in its order for dismissal otherwise specifies, a dismissal under this subdivision and any dismissal not provided for in this Section, other than a dismissal for lack of jurisdiction, or for failure to join a party under Section 403, operates as an adjudication upon the merits.